Skip to main content

 Grip strength is a simple proxy for total body strength, neuromuscular health, and frailty risk.
 Studies (UK Biobank, 2018) show low grip strength predicts mortality, cardiovascular events, and dementia better than blood pressure in older adults.
 We measure it at every Healthspan Diagnostic.

 Older studies recommended 0.8 grams of protein per kilogram of bodyweight.
-Newer research (Phillips, 2016) suggests active adults benefit from 1.6 to 2.2 grams per kilogram (roughly 0.7 to 1 gram per pound) to preserve and build muscle, especially after age 40 when anabolic resistance sets in.
+Newer research (Phillips, 2016) suggests active adults benefit from 1.6 to 2.2 grams per kilogram (roughly 0.7 to 1 gram per pound) to preserve and build muscle, particularly after age 40 when anabolic resistance sets in.

 Deep sleep activates the glymphatic system, which clears beta-amyloid (a protein implicated in Alzheimer's) from the brain.
 Chronic short sleep, untreated sleep apnea, and shift work raise long-term cognitive risk.
 We use wearables and home sleep tests to identify and correct sleep architecture issues.